f5devcentral/f5-velos-training/docs/monitoring_velos.rst

 Accessing the F5OS API
 ======================

-The VELOS platform API’s for the system controllers and chassis partitions can be reached on port 8888.
-In this document we will use the Postman tool to access VELOS platform layer API’s.
+The VELOS platform APIs for the system controllers and chassis partitions can be reached on port 8888.
+In this document we will use the Postman tool to access VELOS platform layer APIs.
 You can download the Postman tool at:

 https://www.postman.com/downloads/